Southbourne leasehold conveyancing: Q and A’s

-I am a negotiator for a reputable estate agent office in Southbourne where we have experienced a few leasehold sales put at risk due to leases having less than 80 years remaining.
+I am employed by a long established estate agent office in Southbourne where we see a few flat sales jeopardised due to short leases.
 I have received inconsistent advice from local Southbourne conveyancing firms.
-Can you clarify whether the seller of a flat can instigate the lease extension process for the buyer?
+Please can you confirm whether the owner of a flat can instigate the lease extension formalities for the buyer?

-As long as the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
-This means that the buyer need not have to sit tight for 2 years to extend their lease.
+Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
+This means that the buyer need not have to sit tight for 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
-The assignment needs to be completed before, or simultaneously with completion of the sale.
+The assignment has to be done before, or simultaneously with completion of the disposal of the property.

 An alternative approach is to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.